 Usually, everyone thinks about hypothermia occurring in extremely cold temperatures, but that doesn’t have to be the case.
 It can happen anytime that you are exposed to cool, damp conditions.
 Older people are more susceptible to hypothermia.

-Two things to remember about hypothermia is that
+Two things to remember about hypothermia are that

 - You don’t need to be experiencing sub-zero temperatures to encounter hypothermia and

-- Your judgment will be impaired making you much more likely to experience an accident.
+- Your judgement will be impaired making you much more likely to experience an accident.

 If you, or someone in your group, become hypothermic, take immediate action before it becomes a severe emergency!